symthoptic/.github/profile/README.md

  </p>

 # Info
 Welcome to official lynix github.
 Here you can find many projects made by us!.
-Lynix is an tech/hosting company owned by Lynix Team!
+Lynix is an tech/hosting company owned by Ever Industries Inc.

 # Support
 For support join our [Discord](https://discord.gg/x494fQjhum/) and make a ticket or email us (soon)

 # License
 Remember that our repositories with **MIT LICENSE** can be re-build and distributed and if their is any other license so you cant do this!

-# Verified Domains
-lynixsrv.online

-lynix.tech